As a Local Authority and Data Controller, the Council

 are required to carry out as a data controller and public authority

 If you would like to know more about the Council’s

-functions and duties please see the Council’s website.
+functions and duties please see the Council’s responsibilities.

 We will process personal data for the following purposes: